DUNDAS CITY COUNCIL

-Present: Mayor Glenn Switzer; Councilors Luke LaCroix, Grant Modory, Luke Swartwood
+Present: Mayor Glenn Switzer; Councilors Larry Fowler, Luke LaCroix, Grant Modory, Luke Swartwood

 CALL TO ORDER

-Mayor Switzer called the meeting to order at 7:00 p.m.
-A quorum was present.
+Mayor Switzer called the Council meeting to order at 7:00 p.m.
+A quorum was present

-Motion by Modory, second by LaCroix, to approve the agenda with the addition of Work Session.
+Motion by Modory, second by LaCroix, to approve the agenda.
 Motion Carried Unanimously (MCU)

-Motion by LaCroix, second Swartwood, to approve the consent agenda as follows:
+Motion by Swartwood, second by LaCroix, to approve consent agenda.

 OLD BUSINESS - No old business brought before Council.

-ORDINANCES AND RESOLUTIONS - No Ordinance or Resolution brought before Council.
+ORDINANCES AND RESOLUTIONS – No ordinances or resolutions brought before Council.

-Motion by LaCroix, second by Swartwood, to accept and approve the revised Personnel Policy.
-MCU
+Motion by Modory, second by Swartwood, to approve City’s contribution to qualified employees:

 City Engineer – Dustin Tipp